MicrosoftDocs/azure-media-services/media-services/latest/stream-signal-timed-metadata-how-to.md

 ## Clean up resources

 Make sure you shut down the live event and the streaming endpoint and delete resources you don’t intend to keep using or you'll be billed.

+## Additional information

+For more information about the payload and format of timed metadata signals, see [Alliance for Open Media Carriage of ID3 Timed Metadata in the Common Media Application Format (CMAF) specification](https://aomediacodec.github.io/id3-emsg/).